 Divinity students will compile student portfolios throughout their time in the program.
 The portfolio will include a sampling of the student’s work, feedback and comments from professors, and reflections from the student on her/his growth in selected areas of formation.
 Students will meet with professors to review the portfolio and to receive an evaluation of the student’s progress in the program.
 Results from the portfolio process will inform future academic program decisions and accreditation reporting responsibilities to the Association of Theological Schools and the Southern Association of Colleges and Schools.
-Any questions about the portfolio process should be directed to the Office of Academic Formation and Programs.
+Any questions about the portfolio process should be directed to the Office of Academic Programs.

 Portfolios at Duke Divinity School